cunger/100hoursofada/README.md

 * `aoc2023` solves some Advent of Code puzzles.
 * `playground` collects bits and pieces to try out.

+The general project structure was extracted into a template: https://github.com/cunger/alr-template

 # Wisdom 🧙‍♂️

 > "Slow is smooth, smooth is fast."
 Don't rush to failure.